sagemathinc/cocalc-doc/source/rich-text.rst

 With *Rich text editing*, as you enter content, your work is displayed in a form that resembles the final result, i.e. you do not see formatting commands mixed in with text.

-Here is how some sample content will appear as you enter it **with rich text editing**:
+Here is how some sample content will appear **as you enter it** with rich text editing.
+For each line, use the usual markdown formatting characters, i.e. start the first line with a "#" and a space:

 .. image:: img/yes-rich.png
     :width: 50%
     :align: center
     :alt: rich text editing does not show formatting commands

-And here is how it would appear if you type the same markdown code **without rich text editing**:
+And here is how it would appear if you type the same markdown code without rich text editing:

 .. image:: img/not-rich.png
     :width: 50%